Warehouse Security Guards

 Suggestions for providing good security at warehouses and distribution centres:

-Maintain physical barriers between these two areas.
+Maintain physical barriers between these two sections.

-Keep waste and recycle containers locked.
+Keep waste and recycle containers securely locked.

 IP CCTV Security Systems